 - Brown & Black are very physically demanding and have a very hard navigational difficulty.
 They are for experienced orienteers only.

 - Score means visiting as many controls as possible in any order in a specific time, like 45mins.

 - Seniors: £6

 Pre-existing medical conditions which may be relevant during the event should be declared when you enter or written down and handed into Enquiries in an envelope.

-Pre-entries will be open soon and will close on the 25th November when on-line editing will also end.
+Pre-entries will re-open on the 4th December after the current lockdown ends and will close on the 17th December when on-line editing will also end.
 Entries can be edited by the person who placed the entry on that website.

-The start times will be available on the Si Entries page showing the time window format or in PDF form here showing the first time within the 15 minute start window.
+The start times will be available on the Si Entries page showing the time window format or in PDF form here showing the first time within the 15 minute start window after entries close.
 Helpers should ignore the time slot entry on the Si Entries in favour of agreeing their start time with the Organiser (Judy Filmore)

 There will be no traders or food stalls.